NicolaBottura/HandshakeCleaner/README.md

 # HandshakeCleaner
-Detect a DHCP Flood/Starvation attack going on in the LAN and take actions by sending a warning to the real DHCP server
+Detect a DHCP Flood/Starvation attack going on in the LAN and take actions by sending a warning to the real DHCP server in the network.